uwspstar/nodejs/readme.md

 - Difference between local and global packages

 > - local packages are installed in the directory where you run npm install <package-name> , and they are put in the node_modules folder under this directory
 > - global packages are all put in a single place in your system (exactly where depends on your setup), regardless of where you run npm install -g <package-name>
+> - In general, all packages should be installed locally.
+This makes sure you can have dozens of applications in your computer, all running a different version of each package if needed.